emaverick2001/PersonalPortfolio/src/content/blog/sharpening-the-sword.md

 myself in seasons of my life in which I'm *only* exploring, and not capitalizing on any of the knowledge I've accumulated so far.
 It's a problem of balance.

-One "tell" for me is when I start studying theory in a field.
+One heuristic I use to catch myself is noticing when I get into the theory of a field.
 While I do enjoy studying theory, this is often an indication that the balance is in question, especially when it's outside of my primary field.
 I can justify computer science books, but how much should I really be studying the theory of note-taking?
 Or rather, do I really want to be studying this?

 I don't have a clear solution for this yet, but it helps to focus on the outputs rather than the inputs.
 What am I trying to accomplish?
 What are my goals?
 It's